SaraFaizi557/npm-mastery-course/CONTRIBUTING.md

 Contributors will be:
 - Listed in the README
-- Mentioned in release notes
 - Given credit in the relevant modules
 - Forever appreciated by the community! ❤️

-## 📞 Questions?
+## Questions?

-- **General questions:** Open a [Discussion](https://github.com/yourusername/npm-mastery-course/discussions)
+- **General questions:** Open a [Discussion](https://github.com/Leonardo-Garzon-1995/npm-mastery-course/discussions)
-- **Issues or bugs:** Open an [Issue](https://github.com/yourusername/npm-mastery-course/issues)
+- **Issues or bugs:** Open an [Issue](https://github.com/Leonardo-Garzon-1995/npm-mastery-course/issues)
 - **Need help contributing:** Ask in your Pull Request or Issue

 ---

 Thank you for contributing to NPM Mastery Course!
-Together, we're building an amazing learning resource for the JavaScript community. 🚀
+Together, we're building an amazing learning resource for the JavaScript community.